PostHog/posthog.com/contents/handbook/strategy/strategy.md

 ## Target customers for 2022

-Our ideal customer is an Enterprise who meets as many of these these criteria as possible:
+Our ideal customer is a large-mid-market (~$20k-70k) who meets as many of these these criteria as possible:

 * _Needs_
   * Need to control their user data